 Tips for Using Video to Introduce New Material

-If you’re teaching remotely or you support a flipped classroom model, video may be a central part of your instruction.
+If you’re teaching remotely or you support a flipped classroom model, live video calls or recorded video may be a central part of your instruction.
 Here’s what the TpT Teacher-Author community recommends to keep students engaged in their learning when using video to introduce new material.

 - Elementary teacher Aris from Sailing Into Second reminds teachers that they can record live video lessons and save them to Google Drive so students can view them later if needed.
 If you’re supporting distance learning, some students may be sharing a computer or taking on additional family responsibilities, so recording your instruction enables those students to catch up.